brunovanasse/brunovanasse.github.io/articles/README.md

 ## Contact

-You can contact Bruno Vanasse by email at: <bruno.vanasse@gmail.com>
+You can contact Bruno Vanasse by email by using this Google Email Form: https://goo.gl/forms/WWIFVmJWinXoz7F93

 Twitter: [@brunovanasse](https://twitter.com/brunovanasse)